enormandeau/gawn/README.md

 ## Dependencies

 You will also need to have the following programs installed on your computer.
+The version numbers are the ones that have been tested.
+It is suggested that you use these or more recent versions.

 - OSX or GNU Linux
 - bash 4+
 - python 2.7+ (TODO or 3.5+)
 - cufflinks v2.2.1+
+- wget 1.17.1
+- gnu parallel 2017xxxx+
+- blastplus utilities (blastx) 2.3.0+
+- a local copy of the swissprot database

 The relevant TransDecoder scripts are included with their license in `01_scripts/TransDecoder`.